yasin2343jaberynsar/ArcEngine/README.md

 > **Note:** The GC will only manage memory allocated through Arc's own functions (e.g., `arc_create_string()`, `arc_create_sprite()`).
 It will **not** manage memory allocated with `malloc()` or `calloc()` — you'll still need to free those manually.

+Additionally, a new function — **`arc_allocate()`** — will be introduced.
+Any memory allocated with `arc_allocate()` will also be tracked and automatically freed by the GC, making it easier to use dynamic memory without worrying about manual cleanup.

 **Why a GC in C?**
 - No more manual `free()` for Arc objects
 - Reduces memory leaks — especially for beginners